slower-master/Introduction-to-web-development-ACA-project-/Aditya_Anand/README.md

 <br>
 <b>Week 7 & 8:</b>
 <br>
-Learned various syntax in Js, also made a site using HTML< CSS< and JS, and published on github.
+Learned various syntax in Js, also made a site using HTML, CSS, and JS, and published on github.
 <br>
 <br>
 <b>Week 9 & 10:</b>